Progress report for FNC23-1359

 Persimmon breeders must focus their efforts on developing a non-astringent hybrid persimmon variety that can withstand temperatures commonly found in the southern portions of the NC-SARE region.
 Doing so would make an easy-to-grow and nutritious food item available to growers throughout the southern NC-SARE region and in other parts of North America.
 I have been working with a few others on a plan to tackle this problem.

-(American persimmon x non-astringent Asian persimmon) X non-astringent Asian persimmon
+(American persimmon x non-astringent Japanese persimmon) X non-astringent Japanese persimmon

 According to our original grant proposal, we were planning to repeat in 2024 the pollinations that we made in 2023.
-However, based on what we learned in 2023, I believe that we should adjust our approach slightly.
-In order to address the problem we have encountered, I am proposing a shift in strategy and a slight broadening of our goals.
+However, based on what we learned in 2023 and in consultation with SARE we have adjusted our approach slightly and we have proposed a shift in strategy and a slight broadening of our goals.

-1) First, I propose that we establish a small research orchard in southern Alabama which will be designed specifically for the production of the hybrid seed described in our proposal.
-It would be ideal if this orchard could be located in the NC-SARE region, but since we are working with cold-sensitive trees our Missouri climate would certainly kill critical trees in the research planting.
+1) First, we are establishing a small research orchard in southern Alabama that is designed specifically for the production of the hybrid seed described in our proposal.
+It would be ideal if this orchard could be located in the NC-SARE region, but since we are working with cold-sensitive trees, our Missouri climate would certainly kill critical trees in the research planting.
 For this reason, we must plant a satellite orchard down south in order to breed trees that can be grown up north.
 This model has been used before by persimmon breeders such as Cliff England and Jerry Lehman, and it has proven to be a viable breeding strategy.
 Large number of seed can often be generated through natural insect pollination rather than through expensive and labor-intensive hand pollination.
-Further, I have located an individual in southern Alabama by the name of Anthony Czaja who is willing to work with us in establishing a small research planting on his land.
+Further, I have located an individual in southern Alabama by the name of Jamie Whitaker who is willing to work with us in establishing a small research planting on the farm she manages.
 By investing funds in a small research planting, we will be able to potentially generate many more hybrid seeds than we would be by tediously performing each cross by hand.

 2) Second, I propose that we invest portion of our remaining funds into testing genetic markers that could be used to conduct marker-assisted selection of hybrid persimmon seedlings.
 Genetic markers are used by plant breeders to identify at the molecular level plants that have specific and desirable phenotypic traits.
 Breeders can work with labs to screen young seedlings for these markers and discard the seedlings that clearly do not meet breeding objectives.
 Genetic markers could greatly speed up the breeding and development process with this crop.

 Blasco et al. (2020) published on some genetic markers that have been proven to reliably identify astringent phenotypes of Asian persimmon (Diospyros kaki) and also to identify specimens that will produce at least some male flowers.
 The authors did not study whether these markers could be used in Diospyros virginiana or in persimmon hybrids, but if they can be shown to function well in hybrid genomes, the benefit to hybrid persimmon breeding would be very significant.
-I am proposing that we invest a portion of our remaining grant funding to test whether the genetic markers used in Diospyros kaki can also be used in Diosypros virginiana and Diospyros hybrids.
-This will likely involve collaboration with one or more DNA facilities/labs who will receive samples of known phenotypes and screen those samples based on the markers we provide from the literature.
+Some of our funds are going to pave the way for testing these markers in Diosypros virginiana and Diospyros hybrids.
+We plan to optimize the markers with CPS Labs in Pleasant Grove, CA so that samples of material can be sent to them in the future to screen for these markers.

 If the genetic markers which have been used in Diospyros kaki could be applied in hybrid persimmons, the breeding process would be greatly accelerated.